Using Your Guidelines

 Never make a correction or addendum to a medical record after a claim or lawsuit has been filed or after receiving notice that a claim or lawsuit might be filed.
 Correcting the record at that point is viewed as self-serving and undermines defensibility.

 Copying previous or outdated information such as vital signs or notes may perpetuate medical errors and create liability issues.
 Develop policies designed to address inappropriate use of copy and paste functions to minimize non-compliance.
-For more detailed guidance, visit the American Health Information Management Association’s website.
+For more detailed guidance, visit the Joint Commission and CMS.

 Documentation templates may improve the efficiency of data collection and ensure all relevant elements are collected in a structured format.
 However, templates have limitations and may not reflect the clinical accuracy of the encounter.
 Use free text to supplement the inherent limitations associated with templates.